 Manuscripts should be submitted in a double column format using an IEEE style file (downloadable here).
 After the abstract, please provide Note to Practitioners before the Index Terms (keywords).
-Regular papers are limited to ten Transactions pages and Short papers five Transactions pages, with mandatory page charges imposed on extra pages (see Page Charges below).
+Regular papers are limited to ten Transactions pages, with mandatory page charges imposed on extra pages (see Page Charges below).
 Excessively long papers may be rejected without review.

-Uploaded information: A cover letter, an abstract (up to 200 words for Regular Papers and 50 words for Communications and Short Papers), a Note to Practitioners right after the abstract, index terms, and the type of paper (Regular, Short, or Communication Item).
+Uploaded information: A cover letter, an abstract (up to 200 words for Regular Papers and 50 words for Communications), a Note to Practitioners right after the abstract, index terms, and the type of paper (Regular or Communication Item).

 All figures must be numbered and cited in text.
 Use consistent font and size in all figures and tables, and choose sizes that will allow the text to be scaled to 8 points at final printed size.
 Otherwise, an entire figure may be enlarged so that the smallest size is scaled to 8 points for readability.

 References must be in a separate reference section at the end of the paper in IEEE style, with items referred to by numerals in square brackets.
 For journal articles: Author initials followed by last names, title in quotation marks, periodical, volume, inclusive page numbers, year; for books: Author initials followed by last names, title, location, publisher, year; and for conference papers: Author initials followed by last names, title in quotation marks, conference, location, month and year, and inclusive page numbers.

 For a paper that was previously reviewed by T-ASE, the old paper number should be presented, and a separate response file should be submitted describing how reviewers' comments were addressed.